nishkalla03/Preschool-Enrollment-Analytics-Dashboard/README.md

 ## Data Privacy

 The dataset used in this project belongs to a real client and contains confidential information.
 Therefore, the raw data is **not included** in this repository.
-Only project documentation and dashboard previews are shared for portfolio purposes.
+Only dashboard previews are shared for portfolio purposes.